 We all want to enjoy the lovely nature and breathtaking views of the high Himalayas.
 While traveling to the Himalayas, many of us take the high altitude very lightly and always consider the brighter side of the travel that is experiencing the majestic vistas 🙂

 However, there is a darker side attached to the high altitude travel as well.

 How many times have you noticed that when traveling to the high altitude places, either you or people around you had complained shortness of breath, nausea, headaches or vomiting, etc?

 I am sure you must have encountered such uncommon situations while traveling in the Himalayas especially at the high altitudes like regions of Manali – Leh Highway, Leh – Ladakh, Rohtang Pass, Spiti Valley, etc.. in India, to name a few.

 Acclimatization is the prime reason I propose to choose Srinagar – Leh Road over Manali – Leh Road.
 To be very frank, some people suffer mildly and some may not suffer altogether; consider your self very lucky in such a case.
 However, some persons suffer drastically and the effects can be seriously ugly for them.

 Higher you go directly and quickly, higher will be the risks of you getting hit with AMS.
-Hence, its always better to know what the altitude sickness means and what you can do to prevent it.
+Hence, its always better to know what altitude sickness means and what you can do to prevent it.

-Further, in the article, I will try to lay out some important theory and facts about acute mountain sickness and the importance of acclimatization.
+Further, in the article, I will try to lay out some important theories and facts about acute mountain sickness and the importance of acclimatization.
 It may help you be prepared for altitude changes and enjoy that ever awaited holiday in the Himalayas of yours 🙂

 Acclimatization and Acute Mountain Sickness (AMS)